Our goal within this priority area is that every community in North Carolina has the conditions for good health.

 - Leverage and influence the shift to "buy health," in supporting a transition to value-based care

-As a result of the disruption communities are facing, our current focus is directed toward:
+As a result of the disruption communities are facing, our work will have a more explicit focus on racial equity:

 - Continuing to strengthen capacity for effective multi-sector collaborations, coalitions, and partnerships to improve health equity, with a focus on the nine grantees in our Community-Centered Health communities.